 - 1. The reinvestment plan must identify that it is targeted for the unmet or under-met needs of mental health and drug and alcohol MA eligible individuals. - 2.
+The reinvestment plan must describe in detail the population that is targeted for

+- the reinvestment plan priority (e.g. adults with serious mental illness, adolescents with drug and alcohol treatment needs, etc.).
+It must also include an estimate of the number of persons that will be served by the reinvestment plan priority. - 3.
 It is understood that some non-MA eligible consumers may receive services in a program established to target MA eligible members.
-DHS assures that the federal funds flowing to the counties under the HC BH Agreement will be used to provide services that primarily benefit MA beneficiaries.
-Reinvestment plan priorities must identify the priority populations to be served. - 3.
-Describe the population that is targeted for the reinvestment plan priority, e.g. adults with serious mental illness, adolescents with drug and alcohol treatment needs, etc. Include an estimation of the number of persons to be served by the reinvestment plan priority.
+DHS assures that the federal funds flowing to the counties under the HC BH Agreement will be used to provide services that primarily benefit MA beneficiaries..